General Guidelines

 3) Communication

 Success in playing an instrument requires open communication between the teacher, parent, and student.
-I solicit feedback once a year in the form of an evaluation.
-However, I encourage students and parents to contact me with any questions or problems as soon as they arise.
+I encourage students and parents to contact me with any questions or problems as soon as they arise.
+I will meet with parents at the beginning of the year and mid-year to make sure we are on the same page as it pertains to the student’s musical development.
+Older students are encouraged to be a part of these meetings.

 4) Celebrations